ko1/debug/README.md

 ### Remote debug (2) TCP/IP

+You can open the TCP/IP port instead of using UNIX domain socket.

 ```
+# (1) Use `rdbg` command
-$ RUBY_DEBUG_PORT=12345 RUBY_DEBUG_HOST=localhost ruby -r debug/tcpserver target.rb
+$ rdbg -R --port=12345 target.rb
 Debugger can attach via TCP/IP (localhost:12345)
 ...

+# (2) Use `-r debug/open` command line option

+$ RUBY_DEBUG_PORT=12345 ruby -r debug/open target.rb
+Debugger can attach via TCP/IP (localhost:12345)
+...

+# (3) Write `require 'debug/open' in .rb files
+$ cat target.rb
+require 'debug/open' # open the debugger entry point by UNIX domain socket.
+...

+# and run with environment variable RUBY_DEBUG_PORT
+$ RUBY_DEBUG_PORT=12345 ruby target.rb
+Debugger can attach via TCP/IP (localhost:12345)
+...

+# or

+$ cat target.rb
+require 'debug/server' # introduce remote debugging feature
+DEBUGGER__.open(port: 12345)
+# or DEBUGGER__.open_tcp(port: 12345)

+$ ruby target.rb
+Debugger can attach via TCP/IP (localhost:12345)
+...
 ```

-This command invoke target.rb with TCP/IP attach server with given port and host.
-If host is not given, `localhost` will be used.
+You can also specify the host with `RUBY_DEBUG_HOST` environment variable.
+Also `DEBUGGER__.open` method accepts a `host:` keyword parameter.
+If the host is not given, `localhost` will be used.

+To attach it, specify the port number (and hostname if needed).

 ```
+$ rdbg --attach 12345
-$ ruby -r debug/client -e connect localhost 12345
+$ rdbg --attach hostname 12345
 ```

-tries to connect with given host (`localhost`) and port (`12345`).
-You can eliminate host part and `localhost` will be used.

 ## Debug command